jhu-dvrk/dvrk-readthedocs/docs/pages/development/api/misc.rst

 *****

-Starting with the dVRK 1.6 we added some audio feedback for some console events (operator present, pedal pressed...).
+Starting with the dVRK 1.6 we added some audio feedback for some system events (operator present, pedal pressed...).
 The dVRK applications rely on the |sawTextToSpeech|_ component for both text-to-speech and beeps.
 These commands are exposed by the ROS node under the topics: